 Decision-making - MIS is primarily concerned with managerial decision-making, theory of organizational behavior, and underlying human behavior in organizational context.
 Decision-making information includes the socio-economic impact of competition, globalization, democratization, and the effects of all these factors on an organizational structure.

 In short, this multi-dimensional information evolves from the following logical foundations:

 Expert systems and artificial intelligence

-Following factors arising as outcome of information processing helps in speed up of business events and achieves greater efficiency:
+Following factors arising as an outcome of information processing help speed up of business events and achieves greater efficiency:

 Directly and immediate linkage to the system